-According to PhoneArena , the report shows that global monthly smartphone sales increased by 5% in October, marking the first month of year-over-year growth since June 2021.
+According to PhoneArena , the report shows that global monthly smartphone sales increased by 5% in October, marking the first month of year-on-year growth since June 2021.
 This ends a streak of 27 consecutive months of negative growth.

 The smartphone industry has faced a number of challenges in recent years, including supply chain disruptions, inventory build-up, and long replacement cycles.
 However, a report from Counterpoint Research shows some positive signs.